Hermes Agent

 Not just a coding agent or assistant.
 Hermes is described as an entire framework — closer to an operating system for a personal AI agent.
 Similar scope to OpenClaw (full agent framework, not just a chat interface).

-Self-Improving Loop
+Self-Improving Loop (GEPA)

 • Skills self-improve during use: Existing skills get refined as the agent uses them